Mayo Clinic unveils key COVID-19 antibody test

 The Institute for Health Metrics and Evaluation in Washington offered its first modeling predictions over a second national wave of the pandemic, likely starting with an uptick in deaths in August and September.
 The institute now predicts 2,193 deaths from COVID-19 in Minnesota by Oct.
 1.

-A key biological feature of COVID-19 has been a “spike” protein on its surface that helps it to bend with receptors and invade human cells.
+A key biological feature of the COVID-19 virus is a “spike” protein on its surface that helps it bind with receptors and invade human cells.
 While other antibodies act as triggers to activate the immune system to fight infection, the neutralizing antibodies appear to bind to the virus on their own and block its ability to infect cells, Theel said.

 “Because of this, they are thought to be really good markers of immunity,” Theel said.